 GUIDELINES FOR GARDENING DURING COVID-19

-We are asking all NGT community gardens to exercise and abundance of caution if they choose to visit an NGT garden and to follow the following guidelines as well as posting them at the gardens.
+We are asking all NGT community gardeners to exercise an abundance of caution when visiting an NGT garden and to follow all guidelines and have them posted in your garden.
+To download for printing, click here.

-- Stagger visits to the garden or set-up a schedule to keep numbers low and to maintain social distance of six feet from others at all times.
-We recommend limiting the number of people in the garden at anyone time to not exceed 20% of the number of garden beds.
+• Please continue to respect social distancing while at the gardens.
+Stagger visits to the garden or set-up a schedule to keep numbers low and to maintain a social distance of at least 6 feet, (ideally 8-12 feet) from others at all times.
+We recommend setting a garden capacity that makes sense for your garden to maintain adequate social distance.